rulewis/journey-optimizer.en/help/using/building-journeys/read-segment.md

 ### Configure the activity {#configuring-segment-trigger-activity}

-The steps to configure the Read segment activity are as follows:
+The steps to configure the Read Segment activity are as follows:

 1. Unfold the **[!UICONTROL Orchestration]** category and drop a **[!UICONTROL Read Segment]** activity into your canvas.